ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/comments.md

 If this option is enabled, then comments will not immediately appear on the site.
 Instead, the comments will go into a queue and await review/moderation by an administrator.

-Member Groups (such as the SuperAdmin Group by default) can be set to bypass comment moderation and have their comments posted immediately.
-That option can be set at `Members > Member Groups`.
+Member Roles (such as the SuperAdmin Role by default) can be set to bypass comment moderation and have their comments posted immediately.
+That option can be set at `Members > Member Roles`.

 ### Comment edit time limit (in seconds)